Dr. Christina M. Grozinger

 Cold Spring Harbor Laboratory Howard Hughes Medical Institute

-Dr. Zachary B. Lippman, a Jacob Goldfield Professor of Genetics at Cold Spring Harbor Laboratory and an Investigator of the Howard Hughes Medical Investigator, is the 2020 recipient of the NAS Prize in Food and Agriculture Sciences.
+Dr. Zachary B. Lippman, a Jacob Goldfield Professor of Genetics at Cold Spring Harbor Laboratory and an Investigator of the Howard Hughes Medical Investigator, is the 2020 recipient of the NAS Prize in Food & Agriculture Sciences.

 A growing population, climate change and environmental sustainability inhibit crop productivity and threaten food security.
 Lippman’s research focuses on increasing crop productivity in the face of declining agricultural land and population growth.
 His research demonstrates that yields can be increased, new crops created and adapted to new environments, by harnessing genes that determine when, where and how many flowers are produced on a plant.